 As a result, the effects of not sleeping well can include…

 In cases where a blocked airway and frequent awakening cause depression or anxiety, opening the airway heals the brain and changes lives.
 This is especially true for people who suffer from ‘treatment-resistant depression.’

 If an underlying cause of your depression or anxiety is poor sleep, the sleep needs to be fixed before your depression can respond to medications or therapy.
 And this connection doesn’t just affect adults.
 Sixty-nine percent of teens with depression have sleep issues that come first.
 In many cases, poor sleep causes depression and anxiety.

-If you or someone you love suffers from depression anxiety, talk to your dentist or primary care physician about screening for sleep-disordered breathing and completing a sleep study.
-Sometimes, depression and anxiety are your brain screaming out for help because something is wrong with your body.
+If you or someone you love suffers from depression or anxiety, talk to your dentist or primary care physician about screening for sleep-disordered breathing and completing a sleep study.
+Sometimes, depression and anxiety are your brain’s way of screaming out for help because something is wrong with your body.
 If sleep-disordered breathing is the underlying cause of your problems, treating the sleep disorder can treat the mental illness.

 Dr. Meghna Dassani has practiced dentistry for over two decades and is passionate about the role dentists play in whole-body health.
 You can learn more at her website: MeghnaDassani.com.